 • Hold space to remember those who were lost this year.
 Share this memorial reading by SVARA faculty and Keshet Emeritus Board member Rabbi Becky Silverstein.
 Add this or another memorial reading to your Shabbat service.

-• Consider pulling from our Transgender Remembrance and Resilience Shabbat Liturgy for your next Shabbat service or utilize the whole thing for a service of your own.
+• Consider pulling from our Transgender Remembrance Shabbat Liturgy for your next Shabbat service or utilize the whole thing for a service of your own.

 • Share our Transgender Day of Remembrance memorial graphic in your social media and/or download it and post publicly in your institution.